OpenUpSA/crime-stats-demystifed/README.md

 # Calculating crime numbers per geographical districts by means of geo-spatial analysis
-Every year SA police reports the numbers of the 47 types of classified crimes as recorded at the police stations in a given year.
-However debatable the accuracy of the numbers, this is the main official source of the crime data in SA.
+Every year SA police reports the numbers of the 47 types of classified crimes as recorded at the police stations in that given year.
+However debatable the accuracy of the numbers, it remains the main official source of the crime data in SA.

-An interactive map allowing for exploration of this data can be found at the Crime and Justice Hub of the Institute for Security Studies (ISS) site: https://www.issafrica.org/crimehub/map/
+This data can be explored e.g. at the Crime and Justice Hub of the Institute for Security Studies (ISS) site: https://www.issafrica.org/crimehub/map/

-The number of crimes at any other geographical level though, e.g. municipality or neighborhood, has been an unanswered question.
-This is due to the fact the geographical boundaries of the police districts are not aligned with the official census areas, thus to infer the crime statistics at a desired level takes a bit more than basic calculus.
-Still, it is not impossible.
+Due to the fact the geographical boundaries of the police districts are not aligned with any of the official census areas, assessing the corresponding number of crimes at any other geographical level, e.g. municipality or neighborhood, remained an unanswered question.

 ISS estimated the levels of municipal crime based on the total number of corresponding crime incidents recorded for each police station precinct